kentsin/Kent-spacebook/content/pages/note.md

   title: Notes.
 ---
 You have successfully launched your spacebook.
 If you are new here, you may want to [read the docs](https://spacebook.app/) for tips and tricks on setting up your project.
 You have successfully launched your spacebook.
-If you are new here, you may want to [read the docs](https://spacebook.app/) for tips and tricks on setting up your project.{.c-article-section__disclaimer #articleId attr=value attr2="spaced value"}
+If you are new here, you may want to [read the docs](https://spacebook.app/) for tips and tricks on setting up your project.{text-green-900}

 Adding new page with [new page](newPage)